-- programme begins.
-Students who enrol within those first 14 days still have 14 days to decide to cancel their intention to study from the point at which they enrol on the course or start attending classes, whichever is the earlier point. - 12.2.
-In order to cancel students must inform the College of their decision to cancel by following the instructions on their My Birkbeck profile or in writing which must include details of their College student number and the name or code for the programme of study or module. - 12.3.
-For students who cancel their studies within the 14-day period their tuition fee liability will be reduced to 0% and any sums paid to the College to enrol on a programme or certificate/short course module(s) will be reimbursed if paid in advance and the sum is requested by the student to be refunded.
+- 12.2.
+In order to cancel, students must inform the College of their decision to cancel by following the instructions on their My Birkbeck profile or in writing.
+This must include details of their College student number and the name or code for the programme of study or module. - 12.3.
+For students who cancel their studies within the 14 day period, their tuition fee liability will be reduced to 0% and any sums paid to the College to enrol on a programme or certificate/short course module(s) will be reimbursed if paid in advance and the sum is requested by the student to be refunded.
+Where a non-refundable deposit has been paid, this will not usually be returned should the student cancel their studies within the 14 day period.

-13. Withdrawal and Break in Studies
+13. Withdrawal and break in studies